Official websites use .mil

 Authenticator apps, available for Apple and Android devices, generate the critical one-time PIN on the user’s mobile device (such as a smartphone or tablet) rather than relying on the code being sent from a system (such as myPay) via text or email.
 In this way, the 2FA one-time PIN isn’t sent via channels that are potentially intercepted by hackers.

-Another critical advantage of authentication apps is the immediate one-time PIN needed for myPay login.
+Another critical advantage of authentication apps is the fast one-time PIN needed for myPay login.
 This avoids delays in receiving email or text messages beyond the 10 minutes required to enter the PIN during the myPay login process.

 Interested myPay customers can start the process by searching for authenticator apps through app stores associated with their device (i.e., Apple or Android).
 Once selected, downloaded and installed, users should carefully follow any instructions required to activate the app.
 Many authenticator apps have detailed instructions in descriptions of the product.
 Within the app itself, using Get Started or Help features also have information for using the app.